 As your organization undergoes training and updates policies, solicit feedback from your team.
 It’s particularly important that BIPOC staff members feel they have a safe place to share their thoughts.
 This feedback will help your organization progress forward.
-The TIME’S UP Building an Anti-Racist Workplace guide offers tips for how to lead with empathy and create safe spaces for people to share their experiences.
+The TIME’S UP Building an Anti-Racist Workplace guide suggests leading with empathy and creating safe spaces for people to share their experiences.

 “Becoming an anti-racist organization is not a static achievement; it is life-long work that you and your colleagues must commit to each and every day,” the guide reads.
 “Make sure that the goals you set are understood, measurable, and embodied by everyone, and that every member of your team knows what role they play in achieving these goals.
 Remind everyone that you are building an essential muscle, which will grow stronger with effort and time.
 There is no shortcut to this work; the only way forward is through.”